clowery52916/DD/README.md

 Technical Specifications:

-To build out this application, I used MEN stack, which is Mongoose, Express and NodeJs, using MongoDB for the database and using a built in helper methods using Handlebars, to help build out semantic templates, frustration free.
+To build out this application, I used MEN stack, which is Mongoose, Express and NodeJs, using MongoDB for the database and using a built in helper methods using Handlebars.
+Handlebars is used to help build out semantic templates, frustration free.
 HTML, CSS and JavaScript were used for style and functionality.
 This application was deployed using Heroku.
 This is a full crud application, that has the following:

 Project Links: